Oronemu/mira-web/src/content/legal/privacy.en.md

 - Titles / first line of entries (where applicable).
 - Mood rating (integer scale 1–5).
 - User-defined tags (lowercase strings).
-- Timestamps (`createdAt`, `updatedAt`).
+- Timestamps (creation and last-modified dates).
-- Photographs attached to entries (up to 3 per entry, stored in the app's Documents container).
+- Photographs attached to entries (up to 3 per entry, stored in the app's local storage).
 - *(planned)* Voice recordings and their transcripts if the future voice-entry feature is released.
 - AI-generated insights, weekly reflections, and "Ask Mira" conversation history produced from your entries.
 - Vector embeddings of your entries (512-dimensional floating-point vectors generated on-device) used for semantic search.

-**Storage locations:** local SwiftData database on the device; optionally, **encrypted** copies in your personal iCloud (see 5.6).
+**Storage locations:** local journal database on the device; optionally, **encrypted** copies in your personal iCloud (see 5.6).

 **Legal basis (GDPR):** Art.
 6(1)(b) — performance of the contract to provide the journaling service you requested.
 For mood data (which may constitute "data concerning health" under Art.
 9), processing is carried out solely on your device and is based on Art.
 9(2)(a) — your explicit consent given by using the feature, or Art.
 9(2)(h) is not relied on as this is not a medical service.

 ### 5.2.
 Authentication and Device Security Data

 - Biometric lock setting (on/off, soft/always).
-We do **not** access or store the biometric templates themselves; Face ID / Touch ID verification is performed locally by iOS through the `LocalAuthentication` framework, which returns only a boolean result.
+We do **not** access or store the biometric templates themselves; Face ID / Touch ID verification is performed locally by iOS through Apple's standard biometric authentication framework, which returns only a success/failure result.
 - Device passcode fallback state (managed by iOS).

 **Legal basis (GDPR):** Art.
 6(1)(b) and Art.
 6(1)(f) — our legitimate interest in protecting user data with a standard security mechanism.

 ### 5.4.
 Application Preferences

-Stored locally in `UserDefaults`:
+Stored locally on your device using standard iOS preference storage:

 - AI-provider selection (off / on-device / remote).
 - Reflection cadence (weekly / biweekly / off).